 On a personal note, I’ve had this happened to me in one of my earlier relationships.

-When my then girlfriend realised that I was busy breaking up with their, she became overly emotional, cried a lot, and begged me to stay with her.
+When my then-girlfriend realised that I was busy breaking up with her, she became overly emotional, cried a lot, and begged me to stay with her.

 In hindsight, I allowed her to manipulate me (since I have such a big heart, LOL) and the relationship ended up lasting for almost 5 years which was a mistake.

 If you are scared that the same thing might happen to you, it might be wise to have a friend or family member nearby who can step in and help you if needed.

 Again, in hindsight, if I chose a better location and the presence of my best friend at the time, I probably would have pushed through and saved myself years in a relationship that ended eventually anyway.

 When you have the conversation with your partner, I encourage you to get to the point quickly, share your reasons if asked, and outline your plan for leaving if you live together.

 Then stick to that plan and follow through with it.